 - Put apps you're not using to sleep if your phone offers that.
 Many Android devices allow you to automatically sleep unused apps.

-- Add some wiggle room to your Time Limits for platforms or categories.
+- Add some wiggle room to your Time Limits for apps, websites, or categories.
 If you know your kiddo's device adds about 30 minutes a day of Facebook traffic, you can make sure that's accounted for by adding an extra 30 to the Facebook or Social Media Time Limit.

 - Turn on "Travel Mode" for Snapchat to stop all those new Snaps from accruing time against your Time Limits!